-The Parish Fabric Committee advised in February 2017 that as the exterior of the Church building is starting to show its age, a Conservation Architect to carry out a complete survey of the Church.
-The Architect found that there is much that needs attention and if left it could lead to serious problems.
+The Parish Fabric Committee advised in February 2017 that as the exterior of the Church building is starting to show its age, a Conservation Architect had been commissioned to carry out a complete survey of the Church and found that there is much that needs attention which could, if left, lead to serious problems.
 The Architect working with a Quantity Surveyor estimated the costs for such a major project to be in the region of £350,000.